ericelliott/applitude/README.markdown

 ## Writing Applitude-Compatible Library Code

-If you want to write general-purpose library modules that you can use in Node or Applitude, this pattern might help:
+If you want to write general-purpose library modules that you can use with or without Applitude (including Node support), this pattern might help:

     var global = global || this;